 How much does it cost to license a song?

 The cost to license a copyrighted song can vary widely.
 The cost for a song from a small independent artist might be less than $100, while a track by a major artist or label can run thousands of dollars.
 Some licenses might also charge you a percentage of revenue instead.
 The key is to carefully read the terms of the license to know what you’re getting into.
 Licensing services like Getty and others have clear, easy to understand terms, which makes them an appealing option for creators.

-If you’re not up to the task of tracking down the copyright owner, you can purchase a royalty-free license.
+If you’re not up to the task of tracking down the copyright owner of the musical work(s), you can purchase a royalty-free license.
 Note that royalty-free doesn’t necessarily mean the license itself is free, just that you won’t pay royalties for using it.
 There are free royalty-free options, however.
 YouTube’s own Audio Library is a good place to start.
 You can also search for pieces that are in the public domain and therefore free to use.
 We’ve also written a comprehensive guide to finding royalty-free music to use in your videos.

 Biteable makes it simple to add music to your videos without needing to track down a copyright holder.
-You can easily add a variety of audio tracks to your video from our free audio library, or upload a track of your own.
+You can easily add a variety of audio tracks and stock music to your video from our free audio library, or upload a track of your own.
 Get started here!